detain/emurelation/README.md

 ## Development Notes

+- Source file generation and is currently done by scripts in [detain/ConSolo](https://github.com/detain/ConSolo) but will likely be moving that.
+- CLI for management of the information in [detain/emurelator](https://github.com/detain/emurelator) but is in early development.
+- Local platforms
-- Local platforms should come from sources that supply the actual games/roms to ensure we have whats needed without going too overboard:
+  - should come from sources that supply the actual games/roms to ensure we have whats needed without going too overboard:
     - No-Intro
     - TOSEC
     - Redump
     - MAME
-- Local platforms should be a single platform rather than several unless all sources also group them.
+  - should be a single platform rather than several unless all sources also group them.
 This should help ensure ideal mapping.  ie having "Thomson MO5, MO6, and MO7" vs "Thomson MO5", "Thomson MO6", and "Thomson MO7" platforms

+### Schemas and Data Definitions

 - Types to match between sources:
   - Companies
   - Platforms